Rise of the New Version of Knight Ransomware in Hospitals

 USP

-Secura is a Bureau Veritas company.
-Bureau Veritas (BV) is a publicly listed company specialized in testing, inspection and certification.
-BV was founded in 1828, has over 80.000 employees and is active in 140 countries.
-Secura is the cornerstone of the cybersecurity strategy of Bureau Veritas.
+Secura is the cybersecurity division of Bureau Veritas, specialized in testing, inspection and certification.
+Bureau Veritas was founded in 1828, has over 80.000 employees and is active in 140 countries.